theabhayprajapati/theabhayprajapati/README.md

 ***[`Twitter Clone`](https://twitter-m-2.vercel.app/):-***
-- This projects all basic feature's of twitter,
+- This projects all basic features of Twitter,
-- you can headover on it,
+- you can head over on it,
-- - see user's tweets's profile,
+- - see user's tweets' profile,
-- - make twitter, then you can sign in and then create account easily with Google and make twitter's.
+- - make Twitter, then you can sign in and then create an account easily with Google and make twitters.

 ***[`Weather Application`](https://weather-application-nextjs.vercel.app):-***